First off, full disclosure: I’ve held off writing about Polynesian Village for several reasons.

 The room we stayed in is called the “Honeymoon Suite,” but as you’ll soon see, it isn’t a true suite in the sense that it’s only one room.
 It’s still very nice, though, with lots of space and a beautiful design.

 Polynesian Village is one of three resorts on property that has two different Club Levels.
-Grand Floridian has Royal Palm Club in its main building and Sugarloaf in an outer building, the Contemporary has Atrium Club on its twelfth floor (made up of standard rooms) and Tower Club on its 14th floor (made up mostly of suites), and Polynesian Village has the Hawaii building and the Tonga building.
+Grand Floridian has Royal Palm Club in its main building and Sugarloaf in an outer building, the Contemporary has Atrium Club on its 12th floor (made up of standard rooms) and Tower Club on its 14th floor (made up mostly of suites), and Polynesian Village has the Hawaii building and the Tonga building.
 What’s really unique about PV is that both the Hawaii and Tonga buildings are considered part of the “same” Club Level, the King Kamehameha Club.

 It’s confusing, I know.

 So, the Hawaii building is where the standard Club Level resort rooms are located.
 If you book a regular CL room at PV, this is where you’ll be staying.
 It’s also home to a very large, two-storey club lounge.
 The Tonga building, however, is an entirely separate, smaller building that houses only suites.
-It’s two stories, and has a small, limited lounge upstairs strictly for Tonga guests.
+It’s two storeys, and has a small, limited lounge upstairs strictly for Tonga guests.
 Hawaii guests have access to the lounge in the Hawaii building only, while Tonga guests can use both lounges.
 This is important because the Tonga lounge has very limited selections for food and drink, mostly comprised of snacks, fruit, and basic cokes and alcohol, while the Hawaii lounge serves hot food like all the other club lounges.
 For example, if you want a cup of coffee while staying in Tonga, you can either use the Nespresso machine to make a cappuccino or walk over to Hawaii to get freshly brewed coffee (or use their new ultra-fancy Nespresso maker which looks like it belongs on a spaceship!).

 Here’s some images to give you a better idea what the Tonga lounge looks like: